ChrisKheng/web-scraper/README.md

 2. In root directory, run `bash run-jar.sh`.
 * This will build the jar files using Gradle and run the program as a jar executable.

-To create the jar files only (cawler.jar and merger.jar)
+To create the jar files only (crawler.jar and merger.jar)
 * `bash create_jars.sh`
 * You can then find the created jar files in `build/libs` folder.